SamIsPoggers/TridentDuper/README.md

 # TridentDuper
-1.21.4 mod (patched on paper servers) can dupe tridents
+1.21.4 mod (patched on paper servers) can dupe tridents you can use ViaFabricPlus to join older servers and dupe there

 completely charge back a trident press the V key (changeable in settings).
 This will throw the trident and also move the trident in your 2x2 crafting grid in inventory